martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 <div class="mySlides fade">
   <div class="numbertext">6 / 8</div>
   <img src="{{ site.url }}/assets/toss/toss_blog5.svg" style="width:100%">
-  <div class="text">The model trains a new model ("extracted model") from scratch using the queries as the training data X and the API's outputs as the train data Y.</div>
+  <div class="text">The model trains a new model (the "extracted model") from scratch using the queries as the training data input and the API's outputs as the training data labels.</div>
 </div>

 <div class="mySlides fade">